dduan/duan.ca/articles/2021/01/03/human-grade-toml-parser-in-swift.md

 parser go fast later; the C library is part of the benchmark for a reason!

 I was also inspired by Joe Groff's blog post [Constructing human-grade parsers][].
-Instead of stopping at the first syntax error, a parser (any parser!) should take treat the error as part of its successful output, deal with the erroneous part of the input, and recover from it.
-This approach means the portion of the input after the first error gets parsed, and any error it may contain can be fonud and reported, too!
+Instead of stopping at the first syntax error, a parser (any parser!) should treat the error as part of its successful output, deal with the erroneous part of the input, and recover from it.
+This approach means the portion of the input after the first error gets parsed, and any error it may contain can be found and reported, too!
 Joe's post explains this well.

-To talk about this further, we need to dive into some details.
+To talk about this further, let's dive into some details.

 As mentioned earlier, to validate a TOML document, there are rules for both syntax and semantics to consider.
 TOML has a few top-level constructs: table header, array-table header, and key-value